 - Some of the significant geographical features of the California state are the mountain range of the Sierra Nevada, the most fertile agricultural region of the Central Valley, the coastal region along the Pacific Ocean, and the dry rain-shadow Mojave Desert.

 - Some of the world’s extraordinary trees are also found in California State like the coast redwood (the tallest living tree), bristlecone pine (the oldest and long-lived tree), and the giant sequoia (the earth’s most massive tree).

 - In the 48 adjoining states (contiguous states) of the USA, the lowest (Death Valley) and highest (Mount Whitney) points are found in the California state.

 15. California Desert Region Facts

-	- The desert region of California is located in the eastern part of Southern California and is mainly consist of three deserts, the Mojave Desert, the Colorado Desert, and the Great Basin Desert.
+- The desert region of California is located in the eastern part of Southern California and is mainly consists of three deserts, the Mojave Desert, the Colorado Desert, and the Great Basin Desert.

-	- The annual rainfall on the desert region is only 4 to 10 inches.
+- The annual rainfall in the desert region is only 4 to 10 inches.